sparkflows/sparkflows-docs/docs/user-guide/quick-start/2-upload-data-files.rst

 The workflow needs data to work on.
 As the next step, you will upload a data file that you want to process in your workflow.

-If your data is in a CSV file, click on 'Data Browsers' and select 'HDFS'.
-Your home directory will be displayed.
-Initially, it will be empty as you have not uploaded any file.
+If your data is in a CSV file, click on 'Data' menu.
+Depending on the File Systems configured, you would see one or more of 'FileSystem', 'HDFS', 'DBFS', 'S3'.
+Select the appropriate one from the menu depending on where you want to upload your data files to.

 .. figure:: ../../_assets/tutorials/quickstart/4.PNG
    :alt: Quickstart